 Following oral administration, valganciclovir is rapidly hydrolyzed to ganciclovir by esterases in the intestinal and hepatic cells.
 After administration of valganciclovir, ganciclovir bioavailability was 60% when taken with food.
 The bioavailability of valganciclovir is significantly higher than oral ganciclovir.
-When taken with food steady state ganciclovir AUC increased by 30% and the Cmax increased by 14%, without any change in the time to peak plasma concentrations (Tmax).
-When taken with food, a 900 mg dose of valganciclovir is essentially equivalent to an IV ganciclovir dose of 5 mg/kg(1,2).
+When taken with food, steady state ganciclovir AUC increased by 30% and the Cmax increased by 14%, without any change in the time to peak plasma concentrations (Tmax).
+When taken with food, a 900 mg dose of valganciclovir is essentially equivalent to an IV ganciclovir dose of 5 mg/kg $^{(1,2)}$.

-Time to maximum serum ganciclovir concentration ( $C{max}$ ) is approximately 2 hours.
-The $C{max}$ following administration of 900 mg of valganciclovir to adult patients with normal renal function is 5.6 mcg/mL and the serum concentration at 12 hours after the dose is approximately 1 mcg/mL.
+Time to maximum serum ganciclovir concentration (C{max}) is approximately 2 hours.
+The C{max} following administration of 900 mg of valganciclovir to adult patients with normal renal function is 5.6 mcg/mL and the serum concentration at 12 hours after the dose is approximately 1 mcg/mL.
 In vitro CMV resistance is defined as an IC50 greater than and equal to 1.5 mcg/mL.
-The plasma protein binding of ganciclovir is 2% and less, and has a volume of distribution of approximately 0.7 L/kg.
+Ganciclovir has a volume of distribution of approximately 0.7 L/kg.
 Binding of ganciclovir to plasma proteins is about 1% to 2% (1-3).
-Liver transplant recipients attained similar exposures to ganciclovir following the administration of 900 mg of valganciclovir (4).
+Liver transplant recipients attained similar exposures to ganciclovir following the administration of 900 mg of valganciclovir and 5 mg/kg IV ganciclovir (4).

 Valganciclovir is eliminated as ganciclovir in the urine via glomerular filtration and active tubular secretion.
-The renal clearance of ganciclovir is approximately 3 mL/min/kg (1-3).
+The renal clearance of ganciclovir is approximately 3 mL/min/kg(1-3).

 Ganciclovir clearance is correlated with creatinine clearance.
-The elimination half-life of ganciclovir is about 4 hours in patients with a creatinine clearance of 75 mL/min and approximately 24 hours in patients with a creatinine clearance between 10 and 20 mL/min $^{(1, 3, 5)}$ .
+The elimination half-life of ganciclovir is about 4 hours in patients with a creatinine clearance of 75 mL/min and approximately 24 hours in patients with a creatinine clearance between 10 and 20 mL/min ^(1, 3, 5).